 "It is now clear that the textbook description of this once-obscure ailment is woefully incomplete and describes only a minority of cases.
-Below the tip of the so-called Celiac iceberg is a diverse world of illness that may include thousands of people suffering from various, seemingly unrelated conditions, such as anemia, osteoporosis, infertility, irritable bowel syndrome
+Below the tip of the so-called " Celiac iceberg is a diverse world of illness that may include thousands of people suffering from various, seemingly unrelated conditions, such as anemia, osteoporosis, infertility, irritable bowel syndrome and chronic fatigue.

 "Here's a disease for which there are good tools for diagnosis,